Know These 6 Major Retail Optical Benchmarks

 Are you wearing rose-colored glasses when you look at your retail optical’s performance?
 Take a good, hard look at reality.
-You’ll know for sure whether your retail optical is doing all it can to boost your eye care practice’s bottom line if you measure these seven benchmarks and review them monthly.
+You’ll know for sure whether your retail optical is doing all it can to boost your eye care practice’s bottom line if you measure these six optical benchmarks and review them monthly.

 Benchmark #1: Capture Rate

 How To Calculate: Divide the number of patients who filled prescriptions at your practice’s optical shop by the number of patients who received new prescriptions from your practice.
 Multiply by 100.